New examples of topologically slice links: Introduction

 \begin{remark} Throughout, we use the term ``(self-)intersections'' to mean ``intersections and self-intersections.'' \end{remark}

-\begin{remark} We will not define Milnor $\bar\mu$-invariants in this paper; an overview from the perspective relevant here can be found in \cite{freedman4ManifoldTopologyII1995}, and we will ultimately make use of the Milnor $\bar\mu$-invariant condition via an application of Lemma 2.7 in that paper.
+\begin{remark} We will not define Milnor $\bar\mu$-invariants in this paper; an overview from the perspective relevant here can be found in \cite{freedman4ManifoldTopologyII1995}, and we will ultimately make use of the Milnor $\bar\mu$-invariant condition via an application of Theorem \ref{Thm:MilnorImmersedDisks}, which appears as Lemma 2.7 \cite{freedman4ManifoldTopologyII1995}.
 The result first appeared as Corollary 9.4 in \cite{cochranDerivativesLinksMilnor1990}. \end{remark}

 Other notable constructions of topologically slice links include \cite{cochranStructureBipolarFiltration2015}, \cite{chaCoveringLinkCalculus2014a}, and \cite{chaCassonTowersSlice2016}.

 It has gotten much easier in recent years to show that certain knots and links are not smoothly slice using techniques such as gauge theory (\cite{donaldsonApplicationGaugeTheory1983}, \cite{gompfSmoothConcordanceTopologically1986}, \cite{cochranApplicationsDonaldsonTheorems1988}, \cite{endoLinearIndependenceTopologically1995}, \cite{heddenSatellitesInfiniteRank2021}), Ozsv\'{a}th-Szab\'{o}'s Heegaard-Floer homology and its variants (\cite{manolescuConcordanceInvariantFloer2005}, \cite{satoTopologicallySliceKnots2018}; knot Floer: \cite{nieTopologicallySliceKnots2019}, \cite{daiEquivariantKnotsKnot2022}; involutive: \cite{daiCableFigureeightKnot2022}; for a survey see \cite{homSurveyHeegaardFloer2017}), and Khovanov homology (\cite{rasmussenKhovanovHomologySlice2004}, \cite{piccirilloConwayKnotNot2018a}, \cite{shumakovitchRasmussenInvariantSliceBennequin2018}).
 However, essentially the only nonclassical tools for showing that knots are not topologically slice are metabelian invariants, in particular Casson-Gordon and twisted Alexander invariants (\cite{kirkConcordanceMutation2001}, \cite{heraldMetabelianRepresentationsTwisted2008}, \cite{millerDistinguishingMutantPretzel2015}) and Cheeger-Gromov's von Neumann $\rho$-invariants (\cite{cochranDerivativesKnotsSecondorder2010})